kstenschke/referencer-plugin/README.md

 ## Types of references to go to

-* All lines w/ bookmarks in the current file
+* Bookmarks in the current file
-* All lines w/ PHP or JavaScript method declarations in the current file
+* PHP or JavaScript method declarations in the current file
+* Markdown headlines in the current file
-* All lines w/ occurrences of the configured dynamic jump patterns in the current file
+* Occurrences of the configured dynamic jump patterns in the current file

 ## Changelog